everythingville/everythingville.github.io/planning.md

 - Add more subjects

 ## Library
-- Make blurb collapsible with details and summary tags
 - Add img icons to btns
 - URL params for btns/select
 - Download book as w/ img as html or w/o img as txt